 To be diagnosed with cyclothymia, adults must have had episodes for at least two years.
 Cyclothymia is quite rare in children and teens, but to receive a diagnosis, they must have had episodes for at least one year.

 To understand cyclothymia, it helps to first understand bipolar disorder.

 When you have bipolar disorder, you have periods of both depression and mania or hypomania that last for days, weeks or even months.
-(Episodes of hypomania are briefer and cause fewer problems than episodes of mania.)
+Episodes of hypomania are briefer and cause fewer problems than episodes of mania.

 Mania is the opposite of depression, and its symptoms include:

-If you recognize a milder form of some of these symptoms in yourself, you may have cyclothymia.
+“If you recognize a milder form of some of these symptoms in yourself, you may have cyclothymia,” says Dr. Bowers-Smith.

-When you have cyclothymia, you have periods of depression and periods of hypomania.
-However, you have fewer symptoms, and your episodes aren’t severe or long-lasting enough to meet the criteria for bipolar disorder.
+When you have cyclothymia, you experience periods of depression and periods of hypomania.
+“However, you have fewer symptoms, and your episodes aren’t severe or long-lasting enough to meet the criteria for bipolar disorder,” says Dr. Bowers-Smith.

 Taking this step is also important because having cyclothymia increases your risk for bipolar disorder.
 And the sooner you get treatment, the sooner you’ll learn how to handle mood swings and maintain your mental health.

-Dr. Anand recommends psychotherapy over medications.
+Dr. Bowers-Smith recommends psychotherapy over medications.
 Although bipolar disorder requires mood-stabilizing drugs, the side effects can be problematic.
-The symptoms of cyclothymia aren’t typically severe enough to justify their use, he says.
+“The symptoms of cyclothymia aren’t typically severe enough to justify their use,” Dr. Bowers-Smith says.

 Find a good therapist — it can make a real difference in your life.
-You’ll learn how to identify your triggers, better handle stress, and develop solid skills for managing your moods.
+You’ll learn how to identify your triggers, better handle stress and develop solid skills for managing your moods.